San Antonio Symphony: Demise

 In September 2021, the musicians of the San Antonio Symphony called a strike in response to a contract proposal by the board and management that would have called for them to accept significant reductions in status, salary, and complement.
 Despite negotiations and arbitration throughout what would have been the 2021–22 season, no agreement was reached, and ultimately the entire season was canceled.
 During the spring of 2022, the musicians presented a series of orchestral concerts as the Musicians of the San Antonio Symphony (MOSAS).
 Lang-Lessing had held the title of Music Director Emeritus since 2020 but was stripped of that title when he announced that he would conduct a set of MOSAS performances.
+On June 16, 2022, the board of the San Antonio Symphony voted unanimously to initiate Chapter 7 bankruptcy proceedings to effect the organization's dissolution.

 San Antonio Philharmonic

-On June 16, 2022, the board of the San Antonio Symphony voted unanimously to initiate Chapter 7 bankruptcy proceedings to effect the organization's dissolution.
-In August 2022, the San Antonio Philharmonic was created; its musicians comprise the former San Antonio Symphony membership.
+In August 2022, the San Antonio Philharmonic was created; its musicians comprise much of the former San Antonio Symphony membership.
+For its first two and a half seasons, the orchestra presented its classical subscription concerts in the First Baptist Church of San Antonio.
+In February 2024, Jeffrey Kahane was named the San Antonio Philharmonic's first music director.
+In October 2024, the Philharmonic signed an agreement to make the Scottish Rite Cathedral, a structure built in 1924, its permanent home.
+In 2025, the Philharmonic began performing its subscription concerts in the Scottish Rite Hall.

+As of 2025, Roberto C. Treviño is the Executive Director, and the board is chaired by Jesse Borrego.

+Performance venues

+The following is a chronological listing of the primary performance venues of the San Antonio Symphony and the San Antonio Philharmonic: